enchance/react-authdemo/README.md

 Usage
 --------------------

-It's wihthout saying that you need a [Firebase project][Firebase] to use this package as it uses Firebase Authentication to sign in users.
+It's without saying that you need a [Firebase project][Firebase] to use this package as it uses Firebase Authentication to sign in users.

 [firebase]: https://firebase.google.com/